jedrzejme/ShortenThis/README.md

 6) It works!

 ## 🚀 Features
+* Setup screen on first run
-* Authentication by password provided in config.ini
+* Authentication by password
-* Shortening URL with custom short URL
+* Shortening URL with custom short URL (if not provided, short URL will be set to random string of length provided in setup)

 ## 💲 Support
 <p><a href="https://support.jedrzej.me/" target="_blank"> <img align="left" src="https://raw.githubusercontent.com/jedrzejme/jedrzejme/main/assets/supportme.svg" height="50" width="210" alt="jedrzejme" /></a></p>